 Once you know who your audience is, you can strategize about how to reach them.

 - How will you interest them in your product or service?

 - How will you craft your offering to be as appealing as possible?

 - What sort of pricing strategy will be competitive in your market?

-How to start an online store
+Open an online store

-How to drive traffic to your online store
+Drive traffic to your online store

 Operating an e-commerce business isn’t quite the same as having a brick-and-mortar storefront.
 You don’t have a window display to catch the eyes of passersby.
 Instead, you rely on search engine optimization (SEO) and a cohesive multichannel marketing strategy to guide people toward your online store.